NEWeber/Panel-Data-Types/readme.txt

 Added HTML/CSS/jQuery to make the Panel work without the console and without the prompts popping up.

 KNOWN ISSUES:
-Can't play more than one round, due to the behavior (I think) of the jQuery in the ministerSwitch() funciton starting on line 252 in the js/main.js stacking up.
+Can't play more than one round, due to the behavior (I think) of the jQuery in the ministerSwitch() function starting on line 252 in the js/main.js stacking up.
 I couldn't figure out a way to fix it right now, so I disabled the code to play a new round.
 To experience the strangeness, just uncomment the code in lines 439 ff.